-Sonas Group Session
+Sonas Group Sessions

 The aim of the Sonas Group Session is to tap into the person with dementia’s many retained skills, abilities and memories.
 The Sonas Group Session uses music, sensory stimulation and memory-focused exercises to offset the problems that a person with dementia can have with thinking, language and social interaction.